 1. Combine sea buckthorn juice, honey, ginger, and turmeric in a medium saucepan.
 Stir to combine.

-3. Once boiling, reduce heat to low and simmer for about 30 minutes, or until the mixture reaches 300°F (149°C) on a candy thermometer.
+3. Once boiling, reduce heat to low and simmer for about 30 to 45 minutes, or until the mixture reaches 300°F (149°C) on a candy thermometer.
 All the moisture should be cooked out.
 This is known as the hard-crack stage in candy making, which ensures that your cough drops will solidify and not remain sticky.
 It is essential not to overcook your mixture.
 If you don’t have a candy thermometer, you can test by dropping a small amount into a glass of cold water.
 If it hardens instantly, it’s ready.

 4. While your mixture is cooking, prepare a baking sheet by lining it with parchment paper or a silicon baking mat and dusting it with the cinnamon and cornstarch mixture.
 This will prevent your cough drops from sticking.